 PALS Autism School provides schooling and programming year-round with a 2:3 instructor to student ratio.
-For some students requiring more hands-on attention, we provide a 1:1 ratio to ensure their needs are met.
+For some students requiring more support, we provide a 1:1 ratio to ensure their needs are met.

 Do students receive a diploma once they finish the program?

 Graduates of PALS Autism School receive a School Completion Certificate from the Ministry of Education.

 Does a child need to be verbal to attend?

 Are other special needs children included in the PALS program?

-PALS Autism School is the only school in British Columbia focused purely on educating students with autism; however, the principles of ABA can be applied to any individual requiring a more systematic approach to learning.
+PALS Autism School focuses on educating students with autism; however, the principles of ABA can be applied to any individual requiring a more systematic approach to learning.
 PALS will intake a student who has a different disability as long as they qualify for the Level 2 Special Education Grant from the Ministry of Education.

 Are there speech-language, occupational or physical therapists on staff or available for consultation?